 On Movies & Media Overstreet's Favorite Films of 2022 — Part One: Honorable Mentions The Academy Awards are about to hand out a bunch of Oscars, and they're going to throw around the term "best" a lot.
 That's a relatively meaningless term.
 I want to know about the films that moved and inspired you.
 Here's Part One of a three-part post on my own favorite films of 2022.

-Film Reviews Is this the "best first film" for very young children?
+Film Review Is this the "best first film" for very young children?
 This Oscar-nominated animated short is a rare wonder that will likely become an early-childhood treasure for young viewers and families.

-Film Reviews Living (2023) The great Bill Nighy is masterful in a strangely simplified adaptation of "Ikiru."
+Film Review Living (2023) The great Bill Nighy is masterful in a strangely simplified adaptation of "Ikiru."

-Film Reviews Twas the season of "comfort food" movies...
+Film Review Twas the season of "comfort food" movies...
 A flashback to the '80s: Here's a new reflection on a "comfort food" movie worth revisiting during the holidays.

 On Books & Writing All-Stars: Steven D. Greydanus and 20+ years of extraordinary writing on film Star-gazing again, I'm pointing to one of the brightest in the cosmos of criticism: Steven D. Greydanus.
 I'd be hard-pressed to think of a critic who has had a more consistently inspiring influence on me over the last 20 years of my engagement with film and with film essays.